Mexican Grand Prix 2023's Schedule And Where To Watch It

 A closer look at the Mexican Grand Prix 2023 schedule

-The Mexican Grand Prix starts off with the Practice 1 race on Friday, October 27 (2:30 am HKT on October 28 in Hong Kong).
+The Mexican Grand Prix starts off with the Practice 1 race on Friday, October 27 (12 am IST on October 28 in India).
 The hour-long practice race will be followed by another practice session, or the Practice 2 race, later that day.

-On Saturday, October 28 (October 29 in Hong Kong), the drivers will take to the track for a third practice session, also known as Practice 3.
-This practice race will be followed by the Qualifying session on the same day, the results of which will set the grid for the main event.
+On Saturday, October 28 (11 pm IST), the drivers will take to the track for a third practice session, also known as Practice 3.
+This practice race will be followed by the Qualifying session the same day (2:30 AM on October 29 in India), the results of which will set the grid for the main event.

-The Mexican Grand Prix’s final race will occur on Sunday, October 29 (October 30 in Hong Kong).
+The Mexican Grand Prix’s final race will occur on Sunday, October 29 (October 30 in India).

 A new record for Red Bull Racing is on the line – they are pushing hard for hometown hero Sergio Perez‘s win as the constructor has never finished a season securing the top two places in the Drivers’ Standings.